Birkhoff Measures, Birkhoff Sums, and Discrepancies: Birkhoff Measures and Their Properties

 \esenn The right hand side says that we consider pre-images of $\pi\circ S$, where $\pi$ is the canonical projection of $\R$ to the circle.
 The branches of $S$ have slope $n$ while at the discontinuities, $S$ changes by an integer.
-Therefore, $\pi\circ S= c+nx \mod 1$.
+Therefore, $\pi\circ S= (c+nx) \mod 1$ for some constant $c$.
 It follows that there are precisely $n$ inverse images of $\pi \circ S$ for each point on the circle.